Leave a Message

 Homewood, Alabama is one of the most desirable communities in the Birmingham area, known for its walkable downtown districts, charming historic neighborhoods, and vibrant restaurant scene.
 Located just minutes from downtown Birmingham and UAB, Homewood offers a lively lifestyle with beautiful parks, excellent schools, and a strong sense of community.

-Homewood is the soul of Birmingham’s "front-porch" lifestyle—a vibrant, walkable community defined by historic bungalows, award-winning local boutiques, and a deep sense of neighborhood pride.
-Located just over Red Mountain from downtown Birmingham and the UAB Medical District, Homewood offers an urban-suburban blend that appeals to young professionals and families alike.
+Homewood, Alabama is the soul of Birmingham’s "front-porch" lifestyle—a vibrant, walkable community defined by historic bungalows, award-winning boutiques, and deep neighborhood pride.
+Located just over Red Mountain from Downtown Birmingham and the UAB Medical District, Homewood offers a seamless urban-suburban blend.
+From the Spanish Revival architecture of the Hollywood Historic District to the top-rated Homewood City Schools, life here is centered around community events, afternoon walks to Edgewood, and the convenience of being minutes from everything.

 The Homewood Real Estate Market